ucsd-cse131-fa25/ucsd-cse131-fa25.github.io/src/week89/index.md

 FILL image

-As a running example, consider this program:
+As a running example, consider this program, run with a heap size of 15 words:

 ```scheme
 (let ((x (vec false true 17))